cncf/tag-app-delivery/website/README.md

 ```
 5. Output from the previous command includes the address to browse to preview the site, by default <http://localhost:1313/>.

-### GUI
+#### GUI

-Open the environment directly:
+You can open the devcontainer directly in the DevPod Gui byt pressing the below button:

 [![Open in DevPod!](https://devpod.sh/assets/open-in-devpod.svg)](https://devpod.sh/open#https://github.com/cncf/tag-app-delivery)

+Then follow above steps 4 and 5 to run the website

-### CLI
+#### CLI

-Start the environment via CLI:
+Or you can start the dev environment via CLI:

 1. Run `git clone git@github.com:cncf/tag-app-delivery.git && cd tag-app-delivery`
 1. Start the workspace: `devpod up .`
-1. Open a terminal and execute `.devcontainer/start-server.sh` to start the Hugo server.
+1. Follow above steps 4 and 5 to run the website
-1. Output from the previous command includes the address to browse to preview the site, by default <http://localhost:1313/>.

 Alternatively, create a workspace directly from the repo: `devpod up
 github.com/cncf/tag-app-delivery`